cryptozeny/cpuminer-opt-sugarchain/README.md

 optimizations by Jay D Dee.

 All of the code is believed to be open and free.
-If anyone has a claim to any of it post your case in the cpuminer-opt Bitcoin Talk forum or by email.
+If anyone has a claim to any of the code, please post your case in the cpuminer-opt Bitcoin Talk forum or by email.

 Miner programs are often flagged as malware by antivirus programs.
 This is